-Hilary Sample, Housing Studio Coordinator; hms2155@columbia.edu Teaching Assistant:
+Hilary Sample, Coordinator Housing Studio; hms2155@columbia.edu Teaching Assistant: Lindsey Wikstrom; Imw2167@columbia.edu

-nation with its policies and programs for housing and health, making instrumental and visible changes to the city's social and built form through interventions like bike lanes and new parks.
-And yet the urban population continues to struggle with chronic health problems, from an obesity epidemic in the Bronx to childhood asthma in East Harlem.
-The studio will study local and national policies-including New York City's Active Design Guidelines, PlaNYC, and the Affordable Health Care for America Act-in order to understand how shifting policies relate to urbanism.5 Designing housing requires a critical rethinking of the relationship between individual and public health, the environment, development, and architectural and urban form.
+The form of the modern and contemporary city, especially as exemplified through urban housing models, has had the greatest impact on general public health.
+Health remains as one of the most important issues confronting public housing in the American city.
+This is especially the case in New York City, where recent developments have had a profound impact on citizens health, and, reciprocally, citizens health has had a profound impact on the form of the city.
+Today, New York City is leading the United States with its policies and programs for housing and health, making instrumental and visible changes to the city s social and built form through interventions such as bike lanes and new parks.
+And yet, the urban population continues to struggle with chronic health problems, from an obesity epidemic in the Bronx to childhood asthma in East Harlem.
+The studio will study local and national policies, including New York City s Active Design Guidelines, PlaNYC, and the Affordable Health Care Act, in order to understand how shifting policies relate to urbanism.5 Designing housing requires a critical rethinking of the relationship between individual and public health, the environment, development, and architectural and urban form.

-Health, as a subject of study within in this studio, can take on multiple meanings, the first being literal, physical health.
-But this term, health, can have value and be attributed to other conditions related to housing like economics, policy, ideas of sustainability, and the social.
-This year's studio builds upon and expands previous research by shifting its site across the Harlem River.
-The relationship between the previous years' Harlem River sites and this year's will test new architectural and urban conditions, searching for new types of housing.
-This studio will challenge each student to think about the aspect of urban public health within all assignments, but health will be a primary theme of the final housing project.
+Health, as a subject that is up for study within in this studio, is one that can take on multiple meanings, the first being literally physical health, but this term health can have value and be attributed to other conditions like economics, policy, ideas of sustainability, to the social in relation to housing.
+This year s studio builds upon and expands previous research by shifting the site across the Harlem River.
+The relationship between the previous years Harlem River sites and this year s will test new architectural and urban conditions through visual and physical in searching for new types of housing.
+This studio will challenge each student to think about the aspect of urban public health within all assignments but primarily be a theme of the final housing project.

-Over the course of the term the studio will examine a site in the South Bronx made of three block-ends and bound on all sides-by the Grand Concourse, by a playground, by the Metro North tracks, and by Hostos Community College and Center for the Arts.
-Nearby infrastructural throughways include the Madison Avenue Bridge to the north as well as Major Deegan Expressway and Harlem River to the west.
-These boundaries not only create physical edges but also confront the site with their variety of scales.
-Each student team will be challenged to design a housing proposal that takes a position with respect to the "street," infrastructure, specific architectural typologies at play, and the shape and elevation of the site.
-Among the greatest challenges for this specific site are the location of its "front door," the question of the project's image and impact on the skyline, and the project as part in relation to a whole.
-Even if the architecture can perform sustainably and healthfully, what is its impact upon its context?
-Inherently, the three block-ends suggest a perimeter-block model, for the purpose of maximizing light and air to thereby maximize health and comfort, as well as expansive window-wall and envelope design opportunities.
+Over the course of the term, the studio will examine a site in the South Bronx.
+The site is made of three block ends and is bound on all sides by the Grand Concourse, a playground, the Metro North tracks, and Hostos Community College and Center for the Arts.
+Nearby infrastructural throughways include the Madison Avenue Bridge to the north; the Major Deegan Expressway and Harlem River to the west.
+These boundaries create physical edges, but also confront the site with their variety of scales.
+Each team will be challenged to design a housing proposal that takes a position with respect to the street, the infrastructure, the specific architectural typologies at play, and the shape and elevation of the site.
+Among the greatest challenges for this specific site is the location of the front door, the question of the project s image and impact on the skyline, and the project as part in relation to a while.
+Even if the architecture can perform sustainably and healthfully, what is its impact upon the context?
+Inherently, the three ends suggest a perimeter block model for the purpose of gaining and maximum light and air, which offers a maximum health and comfort, and expansive window wall and envelope design opportunities.